 After subscribing, you’ll start to receive several emails at day listing journalist queries related to those topics:

 I recommend setting up a filter that directs emails ‘from:haro@helpareporter.com’ go directly into its own separate label inside your inbox.
 This way, you can block out a certain time of the day to check out all the recent HARO queries, instead of having them flood your main inbox.
-Also if your email client offers this filtering rule, select ‘Never send it [email] to spam’.
-Some HARO emails can get caught in your spam filter and this prevents any from ending up there.

 The key to getting your HARO response included in the final story is presenting your experience or expertise in a compelling way that shows the journalist how including it would elevate the emotional appeal of their article and help them illustrate an important point.